sunil-nar/docs/git-docs.md

 The local branch should not be current while deleting it.
 Switch to some other branch before deleting it.

 	git branch -d <branch_name>

+###### Revert a commit: <a name="revert-commit"></a>
+Revert commits made to local branch(example: test-branch or main)

+Undo last commit, keep changes staged.
+After running this command, git status will show files that were added and ready for commit(staged)

+    git reset --soft HEAD~1

+Undo last commit, keep commits unstaged.
+After running this command, git status will show files that were changed but not yet added

+    git reset HEAD~1

+Undo the commit and discard the changes

+    git reset --hard HEAD~1

 ###### Delete remote branch: <a name="del-rem-branch"></a>